 In ancient Athens, Socrates was a profound speaker and teacher – and this was met with great apprehension.
 As told through Plato’s works, Socrates was accused of corrupting the youth and denying the gods.
 When given the choice between renouncing his ideas or dying by drinking hemlock, Socrates found great honor in death.
-In 1787, French artist Jacques Louis David painted The Death of Socrates, a Neoclassical work that shows an unrelenting Socrates reaching for the cup of hemlock as his disciplines surround him in exasperation and visible sadness.
+In 1787, French artist Jacques Louis David painted The Death of Socrates, a Neoclassical work that shows an unrelenting Socrates reaching for the cup of hemlock as his followers surround him in exasperation and visible sadness.
 The beauty of Socrates’ integrity is coupled with the artistic accomplishments of the piece, which include amazing perspective and fabric design.

 With his life on the line, Peter betrayed Jesus three times.
 One of the most emotional stories in the Bible, Peter’s denial was an intense subject for the Italian painter Caravaggio.
 Caravaggio was known for creating art with a sharp contrast between light and dark, and this is central to his work The Denial of Saint Peter, which was completed around 1610.
 The three fingers pointed at Peter are symbolic of the three times that Peter betrayed Jesus.
 Regardless of one’s religious beliefs, this work is a stunning display of color that brings out incredible emotion.

 In Mary Cassatt’s painting Young Mother Sewing (1900), the viewer makes eye contact with a young child perched on her mother’s knee as she sews.
 Cassatt’s work shows the domestic life from her time, but she does so with artistic intricacy.
-Her broad brushstrokes fill the painting, and her painting of an everyday scene is something remarkable.
+Her broad brushstrokes fill the canvas, and her painting of an everyday scene is something remarkable.

 After the French had taken a statue of Venus from Florence to the Musée Napoleon, King Ludovico I ordered for a new statue to be created in 1804.
 Antonio Canova’s sculpture, Venus Italica, was probably completed in the 1820s.
-The sculpture shows this ancient Roman god clutching fabric as she peers over her left shoulder.
+The sculpture shows this ancient Roman goddess clutching fabric as she peers over her left shoulder.
 Though she is constructed from marble, she appears incredibly life-like and human.

 Who said that you need to leave New York to see Rome?
-Giovanni Paolo Panini’s spectacular painting, Interior of Saint Peter’s, Rome, presents the beautiful extravagance of Saint Peter’s Basilica.
+Giovanni Paolo Panini’s spectacular painting Interior of Saint Peter’s, Rome presents the beautiful extravagance of Saint Peter’s Basilica.
 Panini created a number of images of the basilica as he traveled to Rome throughout his lifetime.
 This intricate painting provides viewers with the opportunity to travel across the world, and it shows how the basilica and its visitors were in the 1700s.